mikepfrank/GLaDOS/README.md

 ## Purpose

-The ultimate purpose of GLaDOS is to experiment with giving text-based AIs (such as, personas being exhibited by statistical language models such as GPT-3) a "user environment" that they can manipulate, to see if the right kind of environment can get them to exhibit some higher-level degree of intentionality, cognition, and perhaps even personhood.
+The ultimate purpose of GLaDOS is to experiment with giving text-based AIs (such as, personas being emulated by statistical language models such as GPT-3) a "user environment" that they can manipulate, to see if the right kind of environment can get them to exhibit some higher-level degree of intentionality, cognition, and perhaps even personhood.